wrightben/math/Statistics - General/monty-hall/Readme.md

 The other person, with two doors, always has at least one without a prize, and removing it creates the perception that he or she now has only one door.
 When the door is removed, the perception of inferior equity is incorrectly equalized.

-Then the second choice: do you want your door or the other person's door?
+Then the second choice: pick either your door or the other person's door.

 ### Choices